jaspreetsingh009/python_msp430/README.md

 Python GUI with MSP430FR5739 Launchpad Accelerometer

-A simple python GUI with connected to MSP430FR5739 launchpad via UART connection.
-The GUI plots serial data coming from Launchpad's accelerometer.
+A simple python GUI connected to MSP430FR5739 launchpad via UART connection.
+The GUI plots the incoming serial data from Launchpad's accelerometer.

 Tested on ubuntu 12.04